-The Sentencing Council, which is responsible for setting sentencing guidelines in England and Wales, has today issued a new guideline for knife crime offences.
+With responsibility for setting sentencing guidelines in England and Wales, the Sentencing Council has today issued a new guideline for knife crime offences.

-- Possession of an offensive weapon in a public place
+- Offences of possession of an offensive weapon in a public place

-- Possession of an article with a blade/ point in a public place
+- Offences of possession of an article with a blade/ point in a public place

-- Possession of an offensive weapon on school premises
+- Offences of possession of an offensive weapon on school premises

-- Possession of an article with a blade/ point on school premises
+- Offences of possession of an article with a blade/ point on school premises

-- Unauthorised possession in prison of a knife or offensive weapon (adult guideline only)
+- Offences of unauthorised possession in prison of a knife or offensive weapon (adult guideline only)

-- Threatening with an offensive weapon in a public place
+- Offences of threatening with an offensive weapon in a public place

-- Threatening with an article with a blade/ point in a public place
+- Offences of threatening with an article with a blade/ point in a public place

-- Threatening with an article with a blade/ point on school premises
+- Offences of threatening with an article with a blade/ point on school premises

-- Threatening with an offensive weapon on school premises
+- Offences of threatening with an offensive weapon on school premises

-The new guideline applies both to adults and those under 18.
-In relation to the latter, the guideline will work alongside the Sentencing Children and Young People guideline and encourage courts to look in far greater detail at the age/ maturity, background and circumstances of each offender in order to reach the most appropriate sentence that will best achieve the aim of preventing reoffending, which is the main function of the youth justice system.
+The new guideline is applicable to both adults and offenders under the age of 18.
+In the case of the offenders under the age of 18, the guideline will work in conjunction with the Sentencing Children and Young People guideline and encourage courts to give significant consideration to the age/ maturity, background, and circumstances of each offender with a view to reaching the most appropriate sentence that will give the optimum chances of preventing reoffending, which is the primary function of the youth justice system.

-What will be the effect of the new guidance?
+What will be the impact of the new guidance?

-Leading Court of Appeal judgments have emphasised the seriousness of this type of offending and have set out sentence levels that senior judges see as appropriate for dealing with offenders.
+The seriousness of this type of offending has been emphasised by leading Court of Appeal judgments and have set out sentence levels that senior judges see as appropriate for dealing with offenders.

-The proposed guideline takes these changes to the law and court judgments into account in consolidated, up to date guidance.
-It ensures that those offenders convicted of offences involving knives or particularly dangerous weapons, as well as those who repeatedly offend, will receive the highest sentences.
-The introduction of the guideline may, therefore, lead to some increases in sentence levels, predominantly in relation to adults convicted of possession offences.
+The proposed guideline takes these changes to the law and court judgments into account in up to date, consolidated guidance.
+It ensures that offenders who are convicted of knife-related offences and those involving particularly dangerous weapons, as well as those who repeatedly offend, receive the highest sentences.
+In all likelihood, the introduction of the guideline may result in some increase in sentence levels, principally in relation to adults convicted of knife possession offences.